E-Levine/HSM-and-mapping/README.md

 *Current data types included/accounted for:*
 - Long_Names: Long names for sites, parameters, layer types, and data types.
 Requires a Yes/No desgnation for inclusion or exclusion in models.
 - Section_Order: Priority order for sections within sites.
 Used to assign section designations in the case of overlapping spatial polygons.
 Data is filtered based on site code.
 - Parameter_Order: Priority order for data layers used within the model.
 Used to assign parameter order for model weighting.
 Parameters to included should be assigned a priority number and data to exclude should be prioritized as "NA".
-- Parameter_Scoring: Scoring values for data layers used within the model.
-Used to assign parameter score based on parameter value.
-Data layer used should be marked as "Y" under "Is_Used" or "N" if not being used in the model.
+"Column_name" should refelect the column of data to reference for assigning suitability scores.

 ### Data layers
 Folder for storing all data layers used within the model.
 Due to file size, data should be stored locally.
 A text file is included to note data sources.
 Names or values listed below are currently accounted for in the code and set up file.
 Anything not listed has not been used in models created by the code owner(s). <br>